Biobix/mQC/README.md

 * metagenic_piecharts.R				An R tool to plot the metagenic piecharts in R
 * quality_plots.R				An R tool to plot the gene distribution quality plots in R
 * mQC.py					A python (Python2) script to plot all the other plots and assemble all the output in an HTML overview file.
+* simulate_UTR_for_prokaryotes.py       A script to simulate UTR regions in the genes annotation GTF file.
+Plastid requires untranslated regions in front of canonical start positions and for prokaryotes, these regions need to be simulated.

 MappingQC relies also on SQLite and the sqlite3 command line tool for for fetching annotation information out of its Ensembl database.
 Furthermore, the Plastid tool (Dunn et al. 2016) should be installed if you want to use it for calculating offsets.